That Sort of Day

 or left behind: the car keys, the grocery list,

 the sensible mind.
-It is the sort of day
+Today is the sort of day

 when I have dropped all the dishes on the floor.